MatthewZGong/JobFinderBackEnd/documentation/ProgressAndGoals.md

 12. Delete User Account
 13. Admins Update Job
 # Remaining Goals:
+## Fix weak points of Flask App
+1. Revamp testing and add more functionality to API calls.
 ## Allow for CI/CD with pythonanywhere or heroku
 1. Follow tutorial for deploy.sh
 ## Have a Frontend (REACT)
 1. Have a frontend that has buttons and inputs for people to enter data for the public api calls
+2. Make a mockup of the frontend beforehand (Figma?)
 ## Make API calls through UI
 1. Allow API calls to be made through the click of a button on the UI